Japanese Import Laws and Process: Complete Guide 2026

 Most cars yes.
 Some restrictions on left-hand drive, emissions.

-3-4 months typical from finding car to UK registration.
+3-4 months is typical from finding a car to UK registration.

 Sometimes.
 Clean JDM examples often better value than UK modified/drifted cars.

-Yes, but: May need IVA test, MOT issues possible, check UK legality.
+Yes, but: May need an IVA test, MOT issues possible, check UK legality.

 None.
 Imported as-is.
 Inspect thoroughly before purchase.

 Possible but complex.
-First-timers should use established importer.
+First-timers should use an established importer.

 Like